 • Lynn Sheppard, Director of Programs in Essaouira Province

 Lynn Sheppard is our Project and Development Manager.
 She joined HAF in 2013 after 13 years working as a public official and diplomat in the UK, Germany, Belgium, EU and UN.
 Lynn is based in Essaouira, on Morocco's Atlantic coast, where she manages a heritage preservation and educational project.
 This project centres around Essaouira's multicultural past and its Jewish, Christian and Muslim cemeteries.
 She is also responsible for project development and fundraising – both in Essaouira Province and further afield – as well as HAF's social media presence (on Facebook, twitter and Flickr).
 Lynn speaks English, French and German fluently and is learning Darija.

-• Mouhssine Tadlaoui-Cherki, Program Director
+• Mouhssine Tadlaoui-Cherki, Director of Programs in Mohammedia Province

 Tadlaoui-Cherki is a former U.S. Peace Corps program manager of the environment sector in Morocco, where he worked for more than 10 years.
 The sector he managed included approximately 70 volunteers in rural areas of Morocco whom he supervised and trained in assisting communities’ sustainable development processes.
 The training programs he developed included volunteer counterparts from CSOs, government agencies and educational institutions.
 Mr. Tadlaoui-Cherki also has expertise in managing partnerships at the local, provincial, national and international levels, and replicating successful programs.
 Born and raised in Fez, Mouhssine received his Bachelor’s degree in physics from Mohammed V University in Rabat, and is fluent in Arabic, French, and English.

 • Hana Ezzaoui, Director of Programs in Boujdour Province